subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat36.png)

-Figure 0: Distribution of the energy levels wih varying temperature
+Figure 0: Boltzmann distribution of energy levels wih varying temperature

-Plotting the Boltzmann distribution as a function of the state is a difficult proposition, since the state is multi-dimensional, with thousands of dimensions in realistic models.
+Plotting the Boltzmann distribution as a function of the state is a difficult proposition, since the state is multi-dimensional with thousands of dimensions in realistic models.
 However it can also be plotted as a function of the energy levels $E$, and this is done in the above figure for gas particles moving around with velocities $v$.
 We can see that as the temperature increases the distribution moves towards the right, as more energetic states become more probable.
 Hence given the temperature we cannot say for sure what state the system is in, but we can readily estimate the probability of being in a state, given the energy levels which is sometimes referred to as 'blurry' view of the system.
 This formula enables us to compute $E_{av}$ and $S$ as functions of $Z$, in particular